sunpy/sunpy/doc/source/code_ref/coordinates.rst

 Attribution
 -----------

-Some of this documentation was borrowed from Astropy under the terms of the `BSD License
+Some of this documentation was adapted from Astropy under the terms of the `BSD License
 <https://raw.githubusercontent.com/astropy/astropy/master/licenses/LICENSE.rst>`_.

-This package was developed by Pritish Chakraborty as part of GSOC 2014.
+This package was developed by Pritish Chakraborty as part of GSOC 2014 and Stuart Mumford.